ROGER BRELAND CENTER for PERFORMING ARTS ENSEMBLES

 Mr. Kenn Hughes, Director

-This group derives from the Song of Solomon 2:15 “Catch the foxes for us, the little foxes that spoil the vineyards, for our vineyards are in blossom.”
-Catching Foxes is an all girls acoustic worship band whose mission is to spark a desire for purity in Christ within the the hearts of young girls.
-The idea behind the name of the group is to challenge girls in middle and high school to “Catch the Foxes” or in other words, “catch the sins that are creeping into your life and destroying who God is creating you to be.”
-Catching Foxes is booked by a Student Leader, Tori Parris.
-This group travels across the southeast, leading girls’ conferences while also leading worship in churches.
+Catching Foxes was named from Song of Solomon 2:15 “Catch the foxes for us, the little foxes that spoil the vineyards, for our vineyards are in blossom.”
+Catching Foxes is an acoustic worship band whose mission is to spark a desire for purity in Christ within the hearts of young girls and guys.
+The idea behind the name of the group is to challenge girls and guys in middle and high school to “Catch the Foxes” or in other words, “catch the sins that are creeping into your life and destroying who God is creating you to be.”
+This group travels across the southeast leading conferences while also leading worship in churches and schools.

 Sofree is an auditioned ensemble consisting of ladies.
 This group performs a variety of music written, arranged, and directed by a graduate, These ladies share the stage in all Center for Performing Arts events and frequents churches across the state.